Single-parent family: the budget headache

 Having a child in the home not only impacts expenses: when parents reduce working hours to look after their loved one, it can also reduce their income.
 With this in mind, current legislation allows for parents to benefit from certain types of support.

-Available to all families under certain conditions, the birth allowance is made up of three tranches of €580.03 each, namely the prenatal allowance, the birth allowance as such, and the postnatal allowance.
+Available to all families under conditions, the birth allowance is made up of three tranches of €580.03 each, namely the prenatal allowance, the birth allowance as such, and the postnatal allowance.

-The family allowance is a fixed monthly payment by the Caisse pour l’Avenir des Enfants (€299.86 according to the current index).
-The allowance is paid until the child turns 18, and may continue until they reach 25 in the case of higher education.
-The allowance is increased by €22.67 for each child from the month they turn 6, and by €56.57 from the month they turn 12.
+The family allowance is a fixed monthly payment by the Caisse pour l’Avenir des Enfants (€307.35 according to the current index).
+The allowance is paid until the child turns 18, or up to age 25 under certain conditions for young people pursuing secondary education, specialized schooling, apprenticeships, etc. The amount is increased by €23.23 for each child starting from the month in which they turn 6, and by €57.99 from the month in which they turn 12.

 Lastly, the annual back-to-school allowance aims to help parents pay for school supplies once their child reaches 6 years of age (€115 for children from 6 to 11, €235 from 12 onwards).